-Now that your baby is a little bit older, he may eat more at each sitting as his stomach has a little bit larger capacity.
+Now that your baby is a little bit older, he may eat more at each sitting, as his stomach has a little bit larger capacity than when he was born.
 Because his tummy is holding more, he may be sleeping better at night too.
 In fact, he may start sleeping through the night (or for around 5 to 7 hour stretches) by the end of this month.
 To encourage him to sleep better, try patting him on the back to soothe him first before offering a night-time feeding.
 If he continues crying, wait about 30 seconds to a minute first, and then offer him a feeding.
-Make sure the room is kept dark for over-night feedings and diaper changes to prevent unnecessary stimulation.
+Make sure the room is kept dark for overnight feedings and diaper changes to prevent unnecessary stimulation.

 Around the end of this month, you can expect another growth spurt.
 You may notice that your baby wants to eat more frequently.
 If he is nursing, he may tug on your breasts more or nurse more aggressively during this time.
 This is completely normal and doesn’t mean that your milk supply has decreased.
 This vigorous nursing will stimulate your breasts to make more milk to meet his new demands.

 Your little one is turning into a muscle man (or woman).
 He is starting to show off how strong he is.
 He should be able to do some baby push-ups now.
 If you place him on his tummy, he can lift up his head and chest.
 You’ll also see him stretch out or kick his legs.
 There’s a good chance he’s rolling over now, at least from front to back.
 If you haven’t seen him practicing his rolling skills, make sure you are prepared and on the lookout for him to roll over.
 Don’t leave him on a bed or sofa unattended.
 He may roll over when you least expect it!
 When you change his diaper, either strap him to your changing table with the safety strap or use one hand to hold him securely and keep him from rolling or falling.

 By the End of the Third Month Your Baby Can:

 - Turn his head in response to a noise.